 - Extend the total runtime of your generator by using a full tank of gasoline followed by a full tank of propane.

-Before buying, consider these frequently asked questions about dual fuel generators.
+Before buying, consider these frequently asked questions about dual fuel generators from setup to operation.

 A dual fuel generator operates in the same way as a single fuel generator, except that it can burn both propane and gasoline to produce electrical energy.
 The generator converts the mechanical energy produced by the burning fuels to force the movement of electrical charges and generate electricity.